stellar/go/services/horizon/internal/docs/GUIDE_FOR_DEVELOPERS.md

 - Horizon: **8000**
 - Horizon-Postgres: **5432**
 - Stellar-Core (If `standalone` specified): **11626**
-- Stellar-Core-Postgres: **5641**
+- Stellar-Core-Postgres (If `standalone` specified): **5641**

 Note that when you switch between different networks you will need to clear the Stellar Core and Stellar Horizon databases.
 You can wipe out the databases by running `docker-compose down --remove-orphans -v`.

 This script is helpful to spin up the services quickly and play around with them.
 However, for code development it's important to build and install everything locally

 ## Developing Horizon Locally
-We will now configure a development environment to run Horizon locally without Docker.
+We will now configure a development environment to run Horizon service locally without Docker.

 ### Building Stellar Core
 Horizon requires a local instance of stellar-core called Captive Core.
 Since, we are doing this for dev purposes it's a good idea to build it from scratch using the latest release of stellar-core.
 Head over to the [INSTALL.md](https://github.com/stellar/stellar-core/blob/master/INSTALL.md) file for the instructions.